aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/README.md

 ## Requirements

-Requirements are located here: [avd-requirements](../../README.md#Requirements)
+Requirements are located in the [collection installation guide](../../docs/installation/collection-installation.md)

 ## Input Variables

-The role input variables are documented in the [Input Variables](docs/Input%20Variables.md) section.
+The input variables are documented in the [Input Variables](doc/input-variables.md) section.

-Role variables are grouped by configuration elements and are typically stored in different group_vars files.
+Input variables are grouped by configuration elements and are typically stored in different group_vars files.

+## Role Configuration

+The role configuration are documented in the [Role Configuration](doc/role-configuration.md) section.

+Role configuration settings can be set either as regular inventory variables or directly as task_vars on the `import_role` task.

 ## vEOS-LAB Know Caveats and Recommendations